RickBrannan/hottp-pbb/README.md

 This code relies on data in the [UBSICAP UBS Open License repository](https://github.com/ubsicap/ubs-open-license).
 It assumes you've cloned or forked that repo locally.

 If you're only looking for the Logos PBB source and don't want to clone repos and stuff, totally cool.
-Read the next section: :down-arrow:
+Read the next section for instructions.

 # Created Data (Logos PBB Input)